HNx1/miniconv/README.md

 ### Inspiration

-- inspired by the micrograd MLP implementation by Andrej Karpathy - see the [micrograd github page](https://github.com/karpathy/micrograd).
+- Inspired by the micrograd MLP implementation by Andrej Karpathy - see the [micrograd github page](https://github.com/karpathy/micrograd).